usnistgov/BF/content/en/Info/BF Classes/_MEM/MUS.md

 	</tr>
 	<tr>
 			<td>   Type Confusion </td>
-	<td>Type Confusion final error – A cast pointer and its object have incompatible data types.</td>
+	<td>Type Confusion final error – A cast pointer and its object have incompatible data types, so the object data will be interpreted via a different data type).</td>
 	</tr>
 	<tr>
 			<td>   Use After Deallocate </td>